maxtoroq/maxtoroq.github.io/XCST/c/_variable.md

 It is a compilation error if the `visibility` attribute is used on a local variable.

+It is a compilation error if a global variable with `visibility='abstract'` has a default value.

 It is a compilation error if the `value` attribute is present when the content of the element is non-empty.

 [Object]: {{ page.bcl_url }}system.object